 What happened next; I embarked on a Degree in canine behaviour and training spurred on by her to try and learn as much as I could to help this girl out.
 We had decided to move to Norfolk also so another hurdle to climb!

 We had to do a lot of work on her fears and build her confidence up slowly.
-We had to work super hard on training exercises like leave, come and fetch so we could get things back from her.
+We had to work super hard on training exercises such as leave, come and fetch so we could get things back from her.
 She was an expert at finding treasure on a walk once she could be let off lead so these skills were vital.
 Once we moved to Norfolk and had settled in, I remember she found a dead pigeon, I thought uh oh now we are in trouble!
 I asked her to fetch it just as I would anything else and luckily, we had done enough training with enough generalisation that it worked a charm!
 That seemed a real turning point for use.

-In the summer months we would keep up with general exposure to strangers as it was easy to accomplish this with the space in Norfolk and the tourist trade.
+In the summer months we would keep up with general exposure to strangers as it was easy to accomplish with the space in Norfolk and the tourist trade.
 She would always regress in winter but then ease back into it in summer.
 The new puppy came along and became her best friend instantly, they were exactly a year apart in age both born in May.
-She learned to move herself between him and me on a walk if someone was approaching us rather than running away.
+She learned to move herself between him and me on a walk if someone was approaching us rather than running away or reacting.

-She developed health issues, first with her gait a referral to an orthopaedic veterinarian revealed a spinal issue that was affecting the nerves in her back legs.
+She developed health issues, first with her gait.
+A referral to an orthopaedic veterinarian revealed a spinal issue that was affecting the nerves in her back legs.
 The foreman were too small in her spine, these are the holes in the vertebrae that the nerves feed through.

 Next came the bloating, we knew it was a potential issue with the breed but hadn't experienced it before.
-By now I had a career as a veterinary nurse and had completed my training which gave us a head start in an emergency.
+By now I had a career as a qualfied veterinary nurse which gave us a head start in an emergency.
 Luckily for her she never had a full gastric torsion due to quick acting veterinarians.
 We had a new routine when she bloated, get her to the vets, give her heavy pain relief and burp her!
 Pain relief is needed due to the stomach size pushing onto all the other organs, this created a vicious circle.
 With increased pain came more airphagia (gulping of air) which increased the bloat and size of the stomach.
-She had very obvious signs of bloat, agitation to begin then trying to eat anything and everything then came the airphagia (gulping large bites of air and lots of lip licking).
+She had very obvious signs of bloat, agitation to begin then trying to eat anything and everything (pica) then came the airphagia (gulping large bites of air and lots of lip licking).

 For a few years we went back and forth, I knew she was 'quite right' but all tests came back negative again and again.
 First she developed some round lesions on the roof of her mouth, swabs revealed dead tissue, then cracks in her nose.
 She was diagnosed with Vasculitis, inflammation of the veins which doesn't allow oxygenated blood to reach the tissue, her tissue was dieing.
 She was medicated and the wounds healed.
 Vascultis is a symptom of underlying disease, most commonly Lupus - the test for this came back negative but it was assumed she had it.
 Another symptom is UV sensitivity, her nose was always worse in the summer.

-Her overall body condition lessened, her coat changed and then came the bald patches.
+Her overall body condition reduced, her coat changed and then came the bald patches.
 Now the tests came back with a result Cushings disease and low B12 on top of her other issues.
 Almost on top of this we had an acute onset of pancreatitis, she was having a really rough time, but we stabilised her and she perked up for some time.

 Cognitive decline started to set in and her puppy issues reared their head again.
 Not to quite the same extent but they were there and they did cause us all some issues.